Sigmanificient/1l.is/README.md

 flake.nix.

-Onelink exports a NixOS module, with a service that enables ACME, the Nginx server block and the service:
+Onelink exports a NixOS module, with a service that enables ACME, the Nginx server block, the service, and will open the ports in the firewall (for this last one to work, don't forget to open it with `networking.firewall.enable`):
 ```nix
 {
   inputs = {